IBM's Integrated Cloud Data Platform

 Horses for Courses

 Essentially, every requirement imaginable is covered by one or more of the databases now supported by IBM in its Cloud Pak for Data.
-The list above is not exhaustive – there are other niche database products available on the platform.
+The list above is not exhaustive – there are other niche database products niche database products available on the platform.
 Looking at the operational databases listed here though, on one hand you have DB2 which was the second relational database ever to be released commercially and as such some people in the database space may consider it to be a monolithic dinosaur.
 The relational database was invented in the 1970’s by IBM scientist Doctor Edgar Codd and DB2 was launched in 1983.
 So, there's the perception that it is kind of old-hat and therefore not cool.

 Nonetheless, DB2 has not stood still since it was developed.
 It has continuously been enhanced and improved and for enterprise use, it’s an invaluable product.
 It has features that many application developers don't really appreciate or consider, such as reliability, data integrity, and enterprise-level security.
 These are the things that businesses need and depend on.
 It is a rock-solid online transaction processing database, first and foremost.
 You can bet your business that whenever somebody buys something from your store or your website that DB2 will record the transaction and that it's not going to get lost.
 It’s impossible that a customer will buy a product and because of a system error will end up not paying for it.
 It is important also to acknowledge that DB2 is now more than a transactional database – it is now being positioned by IBM as The AI Database, so it has been enhanced with many machine learning and AI features.

 DB2-like but open source is PostgreSQL, which is now extremely reliable, mature and very feature rich.
 A historical problem with open-source technologies is getting support when they break.
-Companies like Enterprise DB and 2nd Quadrant have evolved to provide that enterprise support niche, supporting open-source products like PostgreSQL.
+Companies like Enterprise DB (which acquired 2nd Quadrant) have evolved to provide that enterprise support niche, supporting open-source products like PostgreSQL.
 Funded by customers to add functionality to Postgres, they have contributed to the codebase.
 The benefit to the customer is that they get the functionality first, and when it then gets incorporated into the open-source code base the entire community benefits.

 A new generation of NoSQL databases